 - 1.1.2.
-Covered Individual means any person in one or more of the following categories-at the time of the alleged misconduct: - a.
-Athlete as defined in Appendix A of the GRs; - b.
-Accredited Persons at an FEI Event and/or FEI Meeting - c.
-FEI Representatives, such as FEI Board Members, Members of a Technical or Standing Committee or Sub-Committee thereof, other members of a body or group designated by any of the former to act on behalf of or advise the FEI (including but not limited to working groups and task forces), and FEI employees; - d.
+Covered Individual means any person in one or more of the following categories:

+- b.
+Accredited Persons at an FEI Event and/or FEI Meeting c.
+FEI Representatives such as FEI F FEI Representatives, such as FEI Board Members, Members of a Technical or Standing Committee or Sub-Committee thereof, other members of a body or group designated by any of the former to act on behalf of or advise the FEI (including but not limited to working groups and task forces), and FEI employees; - d.
 Officials as defined in Appendix A of the GRs; - e.
-Organiser as defined in Appendix A of the GRs; - f.
-Person Responsible as defined in Article 118 of the GRs; - g.
-Support Personnel means any Coach, Trainer, Athlete, Horse Owner, Groom, Steward, Chef d'Equipe, team staff, Official, Veterinarian, medical, or paramedical personnel or any other person assisting in any fashion a Person Responsible participating in or preparing for an FEI Event. - 1.1.3.
-Protected Person means any individual participant in equestrian sport, including Athletes, Support Personnel, Coaches, Trainers, Grooms, Officials, volunteers and staff in all equestrian Disciplines.
+Organiser as defined in Appendix A of the GRs; - Person Responsible as defined in Article 118 of the GRs; - g.
+Support Personnel means any Coach, Trainer, Athlete, Horse Owner, Groom, Steward, Chef d'Equipe, parent, spouse or partner, family member, team staff, Official, Veterinarian, medical, or paramedical personnel or any other person assisting in any fashion a Person Responsible participating in or preparing for an FEI Event. - Protected Person means any individual participant in equestrian sport, including Athletes, Support Personnel, Coaches, Trainers, Grooms, Officials, volunteers and staff in all equestrian Disciplines.